Air date: June 2, 1961

 The Chancellor: *Tries to leave but finds the door locked* What kind of idiocy is this, Mr. Wordsworth?
 You've locked the door.

 Wordsworth: Oh yes, I've locked the door.
 Now question!
 (Directly to the camera) How does a man react to the knowledge that he's going to be blown to bits in a half an hour?
 Answer: it depends on the individual.

-- Kangaroo Court: At the beginning, Wordsworth is brought before a tribunal charged with "obsolescence", as he's a librarian but books are banned.
-The "obsolete" are put to death.
-While there's mention of him having counsel, none appears at the trial, with only a brief period of questioning.
-Once it's established that he was a librarian, his fate is sealed, and there's no appeals, with his only right being choosing how to die (as Wordsworth sarcastically observes, he's very "rich" with such choices).
+- Kangaroo Court: In the beginning, Wordsworth is brought before a tribunal and charged with "obsolescence", as he's a librarian in a government where books are banned and the "obsolete" are put to death.
+While there's mention of him having counsel, none appears at his trial, with only a brief period of questioning.
+Once it's established that he was a librarian, his fate is sealed, with his only right being choosing how to die (as Wordsworth sarcastically observes, he's very "rich" with such choices).

 - Karmic Death: The Chancellor is declared obsolete and condemned to death.
-Doubly karmic when he brags about how many people The State has executed in six hours, only to become one of them in the end.
+Doubly karmic when he brags about how many people the State executed in six hours, only to become one of them in the end.

 - Large Ham: The Chancellor, as per the norm for a brutal dictator.
 It makes for an amusing moment when he enters Wordsworth's room and sees the camera has been installed; you can see him immediately "switch on" and start playing to it.

 - Last Request: Wordsworth is granted the right to decide how he will die.

 - Make an Example of Them: This is the State's intention with televising Wordsworth's execution.
 It backfires spectacularly, and he turns the tables to make an example of them via the Chancellor.

 - Meaningful Background Event: When the Chancellor enters the room and steps into the foreground, Wordsworth can be seen quickly locking the door behind him and pocketing the key.